Cost savings come from dramatically reduced labor and fuel costs with battery-powered equipment for construction, demolition, and landscaping

 - Operational facilities such as airports, military bases, federal buildings, and municipal facilities

-To learn more about the benefits of battery-powered tools, contact Triple E Equipment at 954-978-3440, or just fill out our online contact form.
-We have a great line of battery-powered mini skid steers and wheelbarrows with an array of accessories and attachments engineered to help you do practically any job – indoors or out.
+To learn more about the benefits of battery-powered tools, contact Cratos Equipment at (833) 4Cratos, or just fill out our online contact form.
+We have a great line of battery-powered mini skid steers and electric wheelbarrows with an array of accessories and attachments engineered to help you do practically any job – indoors or out.